-The Relationship Checkup is a list of 11 points that will help you evaluate your relationship.
+The Relationship quiz contains a list of 11 points that will help you evaluate your relationship.
 These points are based on research completed separately by psychologists Judith Wallerstein and John Gottman.
-This quiz was created by Julienne Derichs, expert couples counselor.
+This relationship quiz was created by Julienne Derichs, expert couples counselor.

 1. People in successful, long-lasting relationships invest themselves fully in the relationship.
 While they have positive relationships with their parents, siblings, and other relatives, they are not overly involved with them.
 Some signs that you have a healthy relationship with your family (not too close, not too distant) include:

 You are satisfied with the frequency that you speak with family members by phone.

 Family members give advice when they are asked.

 The following are some signs that your family may be overly involved in your life.
 This can create problems in your relationship over time.